When Protecting Your Child With Autism Is Misunderstood

 In the period that is scheduled for my son’s outside time things function a little differently if a meltdown occurs.
 If in fact, you were to stumble onto our street and watch this child in our backyard, you would see more times than not, many things that can be perceived negatively.

-If my son is outside and a swing was taken that he already decided was his, or a football was intercepted that he believed he was deemed worthy of catching you would see him fall to the ground and the near endless screaming would begin.
+If my son is outside and a swing was taken that he already decided was his, or a football was intercepted that he believed he was deemed worthy of catching you would see him fall to the ground and the near-endless screaming would begin.
 Though now, instead of being inside, we are out in the open.
-We have neighbors that can easily judge rather than sympathize with the situation of our predicament, and at times we understand how our situation looks to the by standing observer.
+We have neighbors that can easily judge rather than sympathize with the situation of our predicament, and at times we understand how our situation looks to them by standing observer.

 This situation is most-defiantly quadrupled if we are talking about a family birthday party, holiday, or simply a grocery run because my husband is out of town.
 We can prepare our son countless times with social stories and explain what will happen next and yet when his threshold is reached, the meltdown will occur no matter the situation.